quadbio/RNAseq_tutorial/Tutorial.md

 <p align="center"><img src="img/scatter_ancova_DESeq2.png" /></p>

-The SCC between the two DE analysis is very high (0.86), suggesting that they provide similar estimate of how strong a gene changes its expression in different layers in relative to other genes.
+The SCC between the two DE analysis is very high (0.86), suggesting that they provide similar estimates how strong a gene changes its expression in different layers in relative to other genes.
 Also from the scatter plot showing the -log-transformed p-values it is very clear that the two methods are pretty consistent with each other.
 Meanwhile, we can also easily see that DESeq2 is much more sensitive in detecting potential differences, given the much smaller p-values (large -log10(p)) it output.
 Indeed, when we check the number of identified DEGs with the two methods using the same criteria (Bonferroni-corrected p < 0.1), we get a lot more DEGs with the DESeq2 results.
 ```R
 table(p.adjust(res_DESeq2$pvalue, method="bonferroni") < 0.1,
       res_DE %>% filter(gene %in% rownames(res_DESeq2)) %>% pull(padj) < 0.1)